Heat wave driving tips: Protecting yourself and your car this summer

 Keeping Your Vehicle Safe

-Off-roaders heading towards the hills in their CJ300 Jeep Wranglers can reduce tyre pressure.
+Off-roaders heading towards the hills in their CTC Jeep Wranglers can reduce tyre pressure.
 However, it is important to mention, that not re-inflating your tyres when you get back can be very dangerous.

-5. Last but not least, plan ahead in terms of long distance trips.
-Leave early in the morning and either set off late evening, or get a good night sleep then set off the next day.
-The cooler morning and late evening weather is beneficial for your vehicle’s engine.
+4. Last but not least, plan ahead in terms of long-distance trips.
+Leave early in the morning and either set off late evening or get a good night sleep then set off the next day.

 Keeping Yourself And Your Passengers Safe